kevsynapthrive/oka-water-calculator/README.md

 ## 🚀 Features

-### ✅ Core Features (Fully Implemented)
+### ✅ Fully Implemented
 - **Flat vs. Tiered Rate Modeling**
-  Compare flat and two-tier rate structures with revenue validation
+  Compare flat and two-tier rate structures with revenue validation.

-- **Loan Amortization**
+- **Loan Amortization (Multi-Loan)**
-  Model multiple loans with individual amounts, interest rates, and terms.
-Annual debt service is calculated using proper amortization formulas.
+  Input multiple loans with individual amounts, interest rates, and terms.
+Annual debt service is computed using amortization.

 - **Capital Improvement Plan (CIP) Support**
-  Input future projects with reserve or debt funding and compute their annual impact
+  Add future projects with reserve or debt funding and calculate annualized cost.

-- **Affordability Metrics and Visualization** Calculates % of Median Household Income (MHI) and shows visual affordability bar with color-coded guidance
+- **Affordability Metrics and Visualization** Calculates % of Median Household Income (MHI) and displays color-coded affordability bar.

 - **Multi-Usage Bill Comparison**
-  Compare bill and affordability at 2,000 / 5,000 / 10,000 gallon levels
+  Compare bills and affordability at 2,000 / 5,000 / 10,000 gallon levels.

 - **Current Rate Comparison**
-  Enter your current rate to compare against calculated full-cost rate
+  See whether your current rate meets full-cost recovery needs.

 - **Sliders for Assumption Tuning**
-  Adjust interest rate and asset lifespan dynamically and see results in real time
+  Adjust interest rate and asset lifespan with responsive recalculation.

+- **Real-Time Interactivity**
+  All calculations respond immediately to input changes and scenario loading.

+- **Visual Revenue Breakdown**
+  Pie charts show how the revenue need is split (O&M, Debt, CIP, Reserve).

 - **Step-by-Step Math Breakdown**
-  Full transparency of calculations for both flat and tiered models
+  Transparent explanation of how the final rates and bills are calculated.

 - **Export to CSV**
-  Includes all inputs, outputs, loan and CIP details, and revenue breakdown
+  Exports all inputs, outputs, and calculations with loan and CIP detail.

-- **Preloaded Sample Scenarios**
+- **Sample Scenarios**
-  Demonstrates typical system types (e.g., Small Town, Aging Infrastructure, Growing Suburb)

----

-## 📊 Calculation Logic

-The calculator follows full-cost pricing guidance from EPA, AWWA, and NRWA:

-- **Revenue Need = O&M + Debt + Reserves + CIP – Grants**
-- **Affordability = Annual Bill ÷ MHI**
-- **Volumetric Rate = (Revenue Need – Base Revenue) ÷ Gallons**
-- **Tiered Rates** use a two-block model: Tier 1 (low use), Tier 2 (high use)

-Loan payments are computed using amortization formulas for each loan entered.
+  Preloaded sample communities demonstrate a range of system profiles.

+- **Styled Inline Buttons (🗑️ Remove)**
+  Loan and CIP sections now use small consistent trash buttons styled for readability.

 ---